-Foyle Haven was established in 2001 by a group of committed people from the local community who wanted to provide support to local street drinkers.
+Foyle Haven Day Centre was established in 2001 by a group of committed people from the local community who wanted to provide support to local street drinkers.
 Demand for its service grew to such a degree that in 2010 it needed to amalgamate with a national charity to ensure sustainability into the future.
 In 2011, Foyle Haven amalgamated with Depaul.

-Depaul Foyle Haven
+Foyle Haven Day Centre

 23A John Street